Skip to content

 7. Flexibility and weight: A yoga mat needs to be flexible enough to be rolled up and carried around, but also sturdy enough to support a variety of poses.
 Weight is also a factor to consider for those who need to carry their mat around frequently.

-8. Moisture absorption: Materials like microfiber are designed to absorb moisture and sweat during practice, keeping the surface of the mat dry and slip-free.
+8. Moisture absorption: Materials like microfibre are designed to absorb moisture and sweat during practice, keeping the surface of the mat dry and slip-free.
+If you are a hot yogi or warm easily or sweat - these mats are easy to clean and care for as well.

 9. Insulation: During outdoor yoga practice, a mat with good insulation can provide warmth and comfort on cold or damp surfaces.